thelia/memo-book/src/03-structure.md

 in this directory you can find four directories :

 * config : contains the database.yml file.
-In this file is store the information for connecting to the database.
+In this file is stored the information for connecting to the database.
-* modules : all the modules develop by yourself or the community
+* modules : contains the modules developed by yourself or the community
-* media : all the media uploaded from the back-office.
-Here you can find all the product's picture for example
+* media : contains the media uploaded from the back-office.
+For example you can find all the product pictures.
-* session : by default Thelia stores session in this directory.
-You can change the directory where the sessions are saved, for this insert a new record in the config table with ```session_config.save_path``` for the column name and in the value column put the full path where you want to store the sessions.
+* session : by default Thelia stores the sessions in this directory.
+You can change the directory where the sessions are saved.
+To do this insert a new record in the config table with ```session_config.save_path``` for the column name and in the value column put the full path where you want to store the sessions.

 ## Template directory

-The template directory contains all the template for all Thelia's environment : front-office, back-office, email and pdf.
-For each type of template a directory exists and contains how much template you want but only one can be enabled (in the back-office panel -> Configuration -> System variables)
+The template directory contains all the templates for all Thelia's environment : front-office, back-office, email and pdf.
+For each type of templates a directory exists and contains as many template as you want but only one can be enabled (in the back-office panel -> Configuration -> System variables)

-A good practice is to duplicate the default template and then modify it for having a custom template.
-The default front-office template id highly customizable, see some example at [https://github.com/thelia-templates](https://github.com/thelia-templates)
+A good practice is to duplicate the default template and then modify to have a custom template.
+The default front-office template is highly customizable, see some example at [https://github.com/thelia-templates](https://github.com/thelia-templates)

 ## Web directory